-After determining decay is not the issue, noticing any wear facets could be the confirmation of teeth grinding.
-Symptoms related to the mandible or face are: pain, soreness, tiredness, achiness, tightness or stiffness usually from the pressure and overuse of the masseter muscles or TMJ.
+After determining decay is not the issue, diagnosing wear facets could be the confirmation of teeth grinding.
+Symptoms related to the mandible or face are: pain, soreness, tiredness, achiness, popping of the mandible upon opening and closing, tightness or stiffness usually from the pressure and overuse of the masseter muscles or TMJ.
 Headaches are another common symptom, especially when it is experienced after wakening.
 These headaches can be dull or intense, sometimes leading to migraines.17

 Over the years, the accumulated toll of bruxing can produce a wide range of damage or oral changes.
-Duration, frequency and intensity of bruxing significantly contributes to the resulting effect.4,16,52,53
+Duration, frequency and intensity of bruxing significantly contributes to the resulting effect.4,16,53

-Enamel appears flat or thin on the incisal and occlusal surfaces.
+Enamel appears flat or thin on the incisal and occlusal surfaces (Figures 7‑8).
 It may be localized, but usually is generalized.
 Small chips on the incisal edges may show radiographically along with broken teeth or restorations.
-Radiographically it would show widening of the periodontal ligament and bone resorption due to trauma enforced by the grinding.4 Pulpal necrosis may be visible (Figures 6 and 7).
+Radiographically it would show widening of the periodontal ligament and bone resorption due to trauma enforced by the grinding.4 Pulpal necrosis may be visible.

 Bruxism is considered the most destructive functional disorder of the dentition.
 Certain habits can increase the chances of developing and exacerbating bruxism.15